EdbMails EDB Recovery and Migration software

 • Step 7: You can also copy individual or all messages into the new folder in bulk.

-To export the Public folder database (pub1.edb) and Public folder to PST from Exchange 2013, 2016, and 2019, use the EdbMails EDB to PST converter.
-The software can completely recover mailboxes from an offline or corrupted database file (.EDB) without the need for Exchange or Active Directory, and it also allows you to migrate to Office 365 or another Exchange server.
+To export the Public folder database (pub1.edb) and Public folder to PST from Exchange 2013, 2016, and 2019, use the EdbMails Exchange database recovery tool.
+EdbMails can completely recover Exchange mailboxes from an offline or corrupted database file (.EDB) without the need for Exchange or Active Directory.
+It enables you to convert the EDB to PST or migrate the EDB to Office 365 or migrate EDB to a live Exchange server.

 • Before starting the export operation, make sure you have Outlook installed on your system.
 See EdbMails system requirements for EDB recovery and export.